11 Dec 2025

 The difference is architecture.

-Teams that actually win in Google do this:
+Teams that often win in Google do this:

 They stop celebrating numbers and start controlling systems.

-At H-Studio, we never report Lighthouse scores as success.
+At H-Studio, we don't rely on Lighthouse scores as success.

 We look at: